agent-BK/stepik-auto-tests-course/README.md

 # Automation of testing using Selenium and Python a course on Stepik

-A course on testing automation using Selenium and Python.</br>
 [URL on the course](https://stepik.org/course/575/info "view the course")</br>
 Homework for the course in the Stepik.</br>